 The sex drive effects of low testosterone affect sexual intercourse and masturbation, meaning you might not think about sex much at all.
-As you’d expect, this can have a major effect on your relationships and personal life.
+As you’d expect, this can have a real effect on your relationships and personal life.

 Luckily, this symptom is usually the fastest to reverse when your testosterone levels get back to normal, meaning you should notice an improvement soon after starting treatment.

 This means that when your testosterone levels are low, it’s more difficult to get and keep an erection than normal.

-It can also mean that spontaneous erections -- the erections you get while sleeping, for example -- don’t happen anymore, or at least not as frequently as they normally would.
+It can also mean that spontaneous erections -- the erections you get while you’re sleeping, for example -- don’t happen anymore, or at least not as frequently as they normally would.

-Since erectile dysfunction can occur for a variety of reasons, you shouldn’t rush to assume you have low testosterone if you have erection difficulties.
-However, combined with the other signs listed above and below, erectile dysfunction could be a sign of a testosterone-related issue.
+Since erectile dysfunction can occur for a variety of reasons, you shouldn’t rush to assume you have low testosterone if you have difficulty getting or maintaining an erection.

-In fact, one of the most noticeable effects of low testosterone in men is "brain fog," or a general decline in memory and focus.
+In fact, one of the most easily noticeable effects of low testosterone in men is "brain fog," or a general decline in memory and focus.

 One study of men aged 70 years and above shows that age-related decreases in testosterone levels were closely correlated with cognitive decline.

-One study from 2012 shows that treatment naïve hypogonadal men (men with low testosterone levels that did not seek treatment) showed more severe symptoms of depression, anxiety, poor quality of life and sexual dysfunction than similar men assigned to a testosterone treatment.
+One study from 2012 shows that treatment naïve hypogonadal men (men with low testosterone levels that did not seek treatment) showed more severe symptoms of depression, anxiety, poor quality of life and sexual dysfunction than similar men assigned to testosterone treatment.